The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Pocket Forests as an Urban Greening Strategy

-"When you plant the pocket forests, they grow super-fast, and within six months, you've got these little forests growing.
+"When you plant pocket forests, they grow super-fast.
+Within six months, you've got little forests growing.
 Within that short space of time, you can see the life coming back.
-You can see the biodiversity as you used to see it," Coupland said.
+You can see the biodiversity beginning to return," Coupland said.

-She explained that the return of life is immediate and remarkable.
-“You see all these invertebrates coming in, and after forests have been established for a while, invertebrates take root and increase in abundance.
-And other things come in, like birds.
-We even had Gwenda footprints in some of our forests.
-And we've got bobtails that have come in."
+She explained that the return of life is almost immediate and remarkable.
+“You see a host of different invertebrates coming in very rapidly, and after forests have been established for a while, these invertebrates increase in diversity and abundance.
+And then we start to see other organisms like birds and reptiles.
+We even had Quenda (bandicoot) footprints and sightings in some of our forests.
+And we've seen bobtails moving in."

 The ecological impact is mirrored by the social impact.
 "It's pretty exciting to see this.
-That's one side of things—the increase in biodiversity and seeing the kids really enjoying their forests.
-They have a strong sense of ownership over their forest.
-They like to report back on what they've seen.
+Watching the increase in biodiversity and then seeing the kids really enjoying their forests.
+What is fantastic is the strong sense of ownership they have over their forest.
+At the end of our forest monitoring session, they enjoy reporting back what they've seen.
 I find that very rewarding seeing that they're enjoying the natural space that they have created."

-Coupland emphasised that witnessing both biodiversity and community engagement highlights the dual benefits of the program: the forests are not only restoring native ecosystems but also fostering environmental awareness, curiosity and stewardship in the next generation.
+Coupland emphasised that witnessing both biodiversity and community engagement highlights the dual benefits of the program: the forests are not only restoring native ecosystems and providing resources for local wildlife and providing resources for local wildlife, but also fostering environmental awareness, curiosity and stewardship in the next generation.

 Poseidon Primary School students monitoring the site.jpg